 The cycle is the primary efficacy signal — moving from anovulatory or irregular cycles toward more regular ovulatory patterns is the metabolically meaningful change.
 Secondary signals include fasting insulin, HOMA-IR, free testosterone, and SHBG.
 Weight is not the primary efficacy signal in lean PCOS protocols and may not change significantly.
 The cycle and lab signals can take three to six months to fully emerge.

-Will I lose lean mass on microdose GLP-1?
+Will I lose skeletal muscle tissue on microdose GLP-1?

 Is the lean PCOS protocol cheaper than the standard protocol?

 At TelePeptide, no — both microdose and standard-dose protocols are priced the same.
-Compounded semaglutide is $149/month and compounded tirzepatide is $199/month at the founder rate, regardless of dose.
+Compounded semaglutide is $199/month and compounded tirzepatide is $249/month billed monthly (from $169 and $214/month on the 52-week prepay), regardless of dose.
 The clinician determines the dose based on the clinical picture, not on a price tier.

 Get the full guide